nitinkc/nitinkc.github.io/_posts/microservices/2022-02-10-spring-transactions.md

 The SQL Standard defines four isolation levels

-* **Read uncommitted** permits dirty reads, non repeatable reads and phantom reads.
+* **Read uncommitted** permits dirty reads, non-repeatable reads and phantom reads.
-* **Read committed** permits non repeatable reads and phantom reads.
+* **Read committed** permits non-repeatable reads and phantom reads.
 * **Repeatable read** permits only phantom reads.
 * **Serializable** does not permit any read errors but is slower as it is absolute Isolation.

 # Rollback

-Programatically handle roll back in the event of a checked exception.
+Programmatically handle roll back in the event of a checked exception.

 In case of a checked exceptions the previously executed transactions do not get rolled back automatically even if transaction annotation is used.